 Extra-marital affairs can be painful and emotional.
 Nowadays, adultery is one of the most common reasons for divorces in Kansas.
 When cheating affects the terms of divorce, it may result in marital dissolution under Kansas law.
 A skillful Kansas family law attorney can help you understand how adultery affects the outcome of your divorce case, child support, and other marital matters.

 If you require a family law attorney in Overland Park, the Bright Family Law Center can guide you through the divorce process every step of the way and help you make decisions that are in the best interests of you and your family.
-Sit down with experienced legal counsel for a free consultation with a divorce attorney.
+Sit down with experienced legal counsel for a consultation with a divorce attorney.

 We’re available for all of your family law and divorce-related matters and to enlighten you on the effects of marital misconduct in divorce matters, alimony, asset division, child custody, and child support.
 Our legal counsel firm proudly serves clients in Overland Park, Olathe, Lenexa, Shawnee, Leawood, and Prairie Village, as well as throughout Johnson County, Kansas.